The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 ***For complete recipe instructions, see the recipe card below.

-- Sometimes for brunch I like to add 1 Tablesppon or orange or lemon zest to the butter.
-It make it especially delicious on scones, muffins, and pancakes!
+- Sometimes I like to add 1 Tablespoon of orange or lemon zest for brunch to the butter.
+It makes it especially delicious on scones, muffins, and pancakes!

 SERVE: If the butter is kept in the refrigerator, make sure it sits at room temperature for an hour before serving.
 You can leave the butter out for about two hours before it needs to be refrigerated.